showpass/showpass-wordpress-plugin/README.md

 Button to close widget says `Keep Shopping` if true, and `Close` if set to false.
 `Default: true`

-#### `theme="dark"`
-Use the dark theme on the widget, default is the light theme.

 #### `show_widget_description='true'`

 Use this parameter to hide/show the widget description panel.
 __This will override the admin setting.__

-## 6.2 Widget Tracking using Affiliate Tracking Links
+### 6.2 Widget Tracking using Affiliate Tracking Links

 ### How it Works
 Once you create a tracking link, you need to add a query parameter to the URL of your website address.
-Adding the `aff=8ee54af5` query parameter will create a cookie that will inject the `tracking-id` paremeter to the showpass widget SDK.
+Adding the `aff=8ee54af5` query parameter will create a cookie that will inject the `tracking-id` parameter to the showpass widget SDK.
 The `[showpass_widget]` shortcode is automatically set up to look for tracking tokens.

 ### Create an Affiliate Tracking link
 To learn how to create an affiliate tracking link - http://support.showpass.com/event-organizers/tracking-links/affiliate-tracking-links